 10. Adaptability and Flexibility

 Adaptability and flexibility are essential qualities for plumbing engineers.
 Construction projects are dynamic, and changes can occur at any stage.
-Plumbing engineers need to be adaptable to evolving project requirements, design modifications, and unexpected challenges.
+Engineers need to be adaptable to evolving project requirements, design modifications, and unexpected challenges.
 They must be able to adjust their plans, find alternative solutions, and work efficiently in changing environments to deliver successful outcomes.

 Reading more: